Three officers honored for rescues in two fires

 Three Suffolk officers honored for rescuing men from two fires

-Although he was still blocks away, Suffolk County police Officer Francis McKay could see and smell the thick black smoke pouring from the house in North Babylon.
+Although he was still blocks away, Suffolk County police Officer Francis McKay could see and smell the thick black smoke pouring from a house in North Babylon.

 Racing into the Woods Road home on Wednesday, McKay said he felt the heat from the fire and heard the commotion at the top of the stairs that directed him to the trapped elderly amputee.